Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-In this movie we'll explore the three most basic ways to create a gray-scale image in photo shop.
-And as you'll see, they end up producing different results.
-But they all involve the use of this command, under the image menu, you go to mode, and then gray-scale.
-Because for purposes of photo shop and digital imaging in general for that matter.
-Black and white, and grayscale are synonymous.
-Because the idea is, you have black and one end of the spectrum, white at the other, and then you've got all these shades of gray in between.
+In this movie, we'll explore the three most basic ways to create a Grayscale image in Photoshop.
+And as you'll see, they all end up producing different results.
+But they all involve the use of this command.
+Under the Image menu, you go to Mode and then Grayscale.
+Because for purposes of Photoshop and digital imaging in general for that matter, black and white and Grayscale are synonymous.
+Because the idea is you have black at one end of the spectrum, white at the other, and then you've got all these shades of gray in between.
 So I'm going to start things off by creating a couple of duplicates of this image.

-Go up to the Image menu, and choose the Duplicate command.
+this image.
+Go up to the Image menu and choose the Duplicate command.
 And I'll call this first one, Luminance only.
-It'll actually be our last image.
-You'll see why in a moment, and then I'll create a duplicate of it, by once again choosing the Duplicate command from the Image menu.
-And I'll call this one, Blue to gray.
-Alright, then I'm going to switch back to my original image, and I'll go up to the Window menu, choose a range, and then choose 3- up Vertical, so that we can see all three images at the same time.
-And I'll go ahead and zoom in on this left hand image, and scroll it over as well, so that we can see the younger woman's face.
+It'll actually be our last image, you'll see why in a moment.
+And then, I'll create a duplicate of it.
+By once again, choosing the Duplicate command from the Image menu, and I'll call this one Blue to gray.
+All right.
+Then I'm going to switch back to my original image.
+And I'll go up to the Window menu, choose Arrange and then choose 3-up Vertical.
+So that we can see all three images at the same time.
+And I'll go ahead and zoom in on this left hand image and scroll it over, as well so that we can see the younger woman's face.

-The good news is that this image is much smaller now, instead of having three channels we have just one.
-So if we were to save this file to disk at this point it would be about a third as large.
-Alright, now I'll show you a different way to work.
-I'll switch over the blue to gray image and notice here that each one of the channels is an independent gray scale image.
-So if I click on the red channel, I'm going to see yet a new gray scale version of this image.
-It's going to be quite light because it's a portrait shot.
-And regardless of whether we're looking at pale people or dark skinned people, they are going to appear lightest in the red channel.
+The good news is that this image is much smaller now, instead of having three channels, we have just one.
+So if we were to save this file to disk at this point, it would be about a third as large.
+All right now, I'll show you a different way to work.
+I'll switch over to the Blue to gray image.
+And notice here that each one of the channels is an independent Grayscale image.
+So if I click on the Red channel, I'm going to see, yet a new Grayscale version of this image.
+It's going to be quite light, because it's a portrait shot.
+And regardless of whether we're looking at pale people or dark-skinned people, they are going to appear lightest in the Red channel.